Lesterpaintstheworld/terminal-velocity/demande/redaction_agent_plan.md

 # Updated Redaction Agent Plan
 ## Objective
-To identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy and security standards, particularly concerning economic frameworks and character interactions, while maintaining narrative coherence and alignment with the overarching goals of the "Terminal Velocity" project.
+To identify and redact sensitive information related to economic frameworks and character interactions within specified files of the KinOS project, ensuring compliance with privacy and security standards.
 ## Step 1: Initial Setup
 - Ensure all monitoring directives are in place for the target files.
 - Confirm that the Aider tool is operational and configured according to `research/redaction_agent_config.md`.